engrhamzaaliimran/Tawajo-Net/README.md

 Keras (>=2.0)

 ## Article Under Review
-The results of Tawajo Net on the Human Activity Recognition dataset by Wisdom Lab are detailed in an article currently under review at an IEEE journal.
+The results of Tawajo Net on the Human Activity Recognition dataset by Wisdom Lab are detailed in an article currently under review in a journal.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.